 - The Abbott Pre-K program in New Jersey found much higher impacts for the for the children who attended from age 3 (Barnett et al 2013).

-Recently 36 early childhood, child development and parenting organisations joined a united call for the Federal Government to “increase participation of all children in quality early childhood education for at least 600 hours per year for two years before school.”
+IN April 2018, 36 early childhood, child development and parenting organisations joined a united call for the Federal Government to “increase participation of all children in quality early childhood education for at least 600 hours per year for two years before school.”

-Their letter to Prime Minister Turnbull states:
+Their letter to the Prime Minister states:

 "A strong, prosperous society is underpinned by the accessibility, affordability and quality of our education system, beginning in the earliest years.
 Investing in early childhood education is a mechanism towards all children achieving their potential.
 It sets them up for a successful transition into school plus academic, health and social success long into the future.
 The benefits for children experiencing disadvantage and vulnerability are particularly amplified."